drstearns/tutorials/src/jsfunctional/index.md

 values.map(toLower); // => ["john","mary","peter"]
 ```

 But we can also use this to transform elements in more substantial ways.
-For example, say we have an array of those baby name objects and we want to extra just the `name` property from each.
+For example, say we have an array of those baby name objects and we want to extract just the `name` property from each.
 In other words, we want to end up with an array of strings instead of an array of objects.
 We can do that with `.map()` as well.

 ```javascript
 //returns just the `name` property